flashbots/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 ## How to track refunds

 Refunds are tracked from a start date of July 8, 2024.

-Searchers will be able to view the unclaimed refund amount for an address in a public API in early July 2024.
+Via an upcoming API, users will be able to:
+* View unclaimed refund amounts
+* Delegate refunds to an Ethereum account other than their signing key address.